What’s on this page

 Let’s take a closer look at some of the most common types of email footers, why they’re used, and how to craft them.

-Legal and confidentiality disclaimers are an important piece of information to add to your emails, and are typically used to protect the confidentiality of the details in the email as well as the identity of the intended recipient.
+Legal and confidentiality disclaimers are important pieces of information to add to your emails and are typically used to protect the confidentiality of the details in the email as well as the identity of the intended recipient.
 Imagine you accidentally send an email including billing information to the wrong client.
 This can land you in legal trouble, however, by adding a confidentiality disclaimer to your email, you’ve added an extra layer of protection to your business.

 It might be in your best interest to consult with a lawyer to discuss the exact legal verbiage and information you should include that makes sense for your business.